Holidays Calendar for June 13, 2016

 • 1986 Died: Benny Goodman, American jazz and swing musician, songwriter, clarinetist and bandleader who is considered to be the "King of Swing".

-• 1986 Born: Kat Dennings (stage name of Katherine Litwack), American actress best known for her role as Max Black in the sitcom 2 Broke Girls.
+• 1986 Born: Kat Dennings (born Katherine Litwack), American actress best known for her roles as Max Black in 2 Broke Girls and as Darcy Lewis in the Marvel Cinematic Universe.

 • 1986 Born: Mary-Kate and Ashley Olsen, also known as the Olsen twins, American actresses and fashion designers who frequently star together.